Which standards do we follow?

 • Student Organizations

-• University Extensions
+• University Outreach

 Core University

-Units that fall under the Core University standards must follow all University graphic standards, including the signature on all communications.
-To align with the public’s perception of our University as a single entity, Core University units cannot develop independent logos and marks.
+Colorado State University’s primary offering is education.
+Any college or unit (and departments within those) that provide or support higher education must comply with our core University brand guidelines including the University Signature on all communications.
+To align with the public’s perception of our University as a single entity, core University units cannot develop independent logos and marks.

 Registered Student Organizations